 Christian did his PhD in Physics at the Max Planck Institute for Dynamics and Self-Organization in Göttingen, Germany.
 During his doctoral studies, he worked on single-cell force spectroscopy of the microalga Chlamydomonas on model substrates.
 His current research focuses on how the extracellular matrix affects or influences biofilm stability.
 When not at work, Christian likes to do outdoor activities, exercise, cook, and bake.
 Christian is a recipient of the Feodor Lynen Research Fellowship from the Alexander von Humboldt Foundation (Germany).

 Alexa is a graduate of UofT’s materials chemistry specialist program.
 Her undergraduate thesis focused on developing superhydrophobic surfaces to reduce bacterial transfer in health facilities.
 Her research interests center on the role of material properties in affecting the outcome of bacterial cell-surface interactions.
 In her spare time, she can be found hiking, reading, trying tasty new foods and cuddling with her pet cat and hedgehog.

 Keuna finished her undergraduate at Western University with an Honors in Chemistry.
 Her undergraduate thesis was on optimizing metallic nanoplates for plasmon-enhanced spectroscopies.
 She is now a graduate student at University of Toronto in Chemistry with her research focused on targeted disruption of bacterial biofilms.
 She likes to play squash, go on runs and watch movies.

-Mayura Panjalingam, lab volunteer, undergraduate student at UTSC
+Mayura Panjalingam, undergraduate student at UTSC

 Ajitha Kananathalingam, lab volunteer

-Muhammad Khan, undergraduate thesis student, now in Law school
+Muhammad Khan, Law school